navigation

 Same with tax.
 I’d rather ask HMRC early than guess and regret it later.
 We also need proper advice on Spanish tax residency, especially if we keep the UK house and rent it out.

 Visa rules will probably change between now and then, so this is more about staying up to date than locking anything in.
-The non-lucrative visa looks like one possible route, but we need to check the financial requirements properly and understand whether it allows the sort of lifestyle we want.
+The non-lucrative visa looks like one possible route, but the digital nomad visa may also be worth looking at if we keep some kind of remote copywriting income going.

 We also need to understand Spanish wealth tax and inheritance tax.
 From what we have seen already, these can vary by region, so where we live may matter more than we first thought.